-- Click the scroll arrows until the item you want to select appears in the list box.
-Click the item. - Using the keyboard, use the UP or DOWN arrow key to scroll to the item you want.
+- Using the mouse, click the scroll arrows until the item you want to select appears in the list box.
+Click the item. - Using the keyboard, press the UP or DOWN arrow key to scroll to the item you want.

 To select multiple sequential items in a list: